when in Rome...

 Only dogs and cats weighing up to a maximum of 8 kg including the pet carrier may travel in the cabin.
 If your pet is travelling in the cabin, it must do so in a waterproof soft container (maximum dimensions 55 x 40 x 23 cm) with adequate circulation.

 The container must be closed whilst on board and your pet's head must stay within the pet container.
 The animal is not allowed to leave the container during your stay on board.
 The container must be stowed under your seat for the duration of the flight.
 The nature of the seats on the Airbus 330/340 makes this impossible in Business Class.
 The crew will put the transport container in the wardrobe, in an overhead locker, or under an Economy Class seat for takeoff and landing.
+Please note that a passenger travelling with an animal may never, for safety reasons, be seated in a bulkhead or emergency exit seat.
+If you want to take your pet in the cabin with you, it is essential that you book this in advance, up to 4 days before your departure, through our service center via +41 (0)848 333 593 or via our contact form.

 Assistance Dogs on board

 Assistance Dogs, (e.g. guide dogs, Emotional Support Dogs) will be carried free of charge.
 Accepted are Assistance Dogs for travel with a qualified individual with a disability who requires the animal to assist them in the performance of necessary activities.
 Documentation may be requested upon booking, to confirm that the dog has been trained for these activities.
 Edelweiss, in its sole discretion, will determine if the documentation is sufficient.
 Furthermore, in order to transport Assistance Dogs in the cabin, a doctor's certificate may be requested to prove the passenger’s dependency upon the dog.
 No animals other than dogs are accepted.
 An advance notice of 48hrs prior to departure is required for the transport of an Emotional Support Dog.
 For travel to/from the US, we reserve the right to require documentation that the dog is an Assistance Dog if the passenger’s assurances are not credible.
 We, in its sole discretion, will determine if the assurances are credible and if the documentation is sufficient.
+Please be aware that the documentation may not be older than one year at the time of travel.

 The right pet carrier